 Do we know what causes anal cancer?

-HPV makes proteins called E6 and E7 that can shut down two important tumor suppressor proteins in normal cells.
-These proteins -- p53 and Rb -- normally work to keep cells from growing out of control.
-When they are not active, cells can become cancerous.
+HPV makes proteins (E6 and E7) that can shut down 2 important tumor suppressor proteins in normal cells.
+These proteins – p53 and Rb – normally work to keep cells from growing out of control.
+When these proteins are not active, cells are more likely to become cancerous.

-When the body is less able to fight off infections, viruses like HPV may become more active and trigger the development of anal cancer.
-HIV, the virus that causes AIDS, weakens the body’s immune system, as can medicines used to prevent rejection in patients with kidney, heart, liver, or other organ transplants.
+When the body is less able to fight off infections, viruses like HPV can become more active, which might trigger the development of anal cancer.
+HIV, the virus that causes AIDS, weakens the body’s immune system, as can medicines used to prevent rejection in patients with organ transplants.

 Most people know that smoking is the main cause of lung cancer.
-But few realize that the cancer-causing chemicals in tobacco smoke can travel from the lungs to the rest of the body.
+But few realize that the cancer-causing chemicals in tobacco smoke can travel from the lungs to the rest of the body, causing other types of cancer.
+Smoking also seems to make the immune system less effective in fighting HPV infections.
 Many studies have noted an increased rate of anal cancer in smokers, and the effect of smoking is especially important in people with other risk factors for anal cancer.

-It is important to remember that some patients with anal cancers do not have any known risk factors and the causes of their cancers are not known.
+It’s important to remember that some people with anal cancers do not have any known risk factors and the causes of their cancers are not known.